The world of animal trainers is divided.

 That shift is easier accomplished by evoking values rather than stating facts or numbers.

 Achieve the shift, and the other person will be ready to hear your facts.
 As long as you don’t overwhelm them, and don’t play the guilt card.
+Of course there are other cognitive biases, too, that will influence whether we accept and integrate new information, or whether we reject it.

 One thing that wasn’t discussed at the Woof! conference is the mere exposure effect, but I think it could be a useful concept when thinking about how to help people shift frames.